 Blinkist book summaries are perfect for anyone who wants to maximize those random moments when you have to kill time.
 Like when you want to kill time before an appointment or you’re standing on a long line at Starbucks.

 You can use Blinkist to complete a book daily, learn the valuable lessons, and avoid the fluff that often pad longer books.

-Please share your own thoughts on these best books for entrepreneurs and any entrepreneur books you feel should be on the list but were overlooked for one reason or another.
+Please share your own thoughts on these books and any entrepreneur books you feel should be on the list but were overlooked for one reason or another.

 If you enjoyed this post, please share it on your favorite social media platform.
 I need YOUR help to get the word out and make this post as good as it can be.